 A child with an apparent speech issue may have a hearing problem.

 A child who we may see as "overly shy" may have a sensory problem.

 The thing is...we don't really know.
 I encourage all of us to remember that our role is very clear and very important.

-Parents and yes, even specialist, count on us to know what we are trained to know: typical growth and development for the ages we care for.
+Parents and yes, even specialists, count on us to know what we are trained to know: typical growth and development for the ages we care for.

-They count on us to speak with parents and offer a referal to a specialist when we see that a child is not within that typical range.
+They count on us to speak with parents and offer a referral to a specialist when we see that a child is not within that typical range.